jonasblomdin/Twig-Wordpress/README.md

 - TWP\__template\_index

 #####TWP\__template\_(type)-override
-The override template filter runs when the Twig templates, wihich override the defaults, gets declared.
+The override template filter runs when the Twig templates, wihich override the defaults, are declared.
-Note that each overridable template filter need to include '%s', which replaces the corresponding object.
+Note that each overridable template filter need to include "%s", which is a placeholder for the object property.
-This example changes the taxonomy override template, which now can be found in the folder *override*.
+This example changes the taxonomy override template, which now can be found in the folder "override".
 ```php
 function my_taxonomy_template_override($filename)
 {